The 25 Best Bollywood Movies on Netflix Right Now

 13. Haider | Vishal Bharadwaj | 2014

 Haider is the final part to Bhardwaj’s Shakespearean trilogy, consisting of Maqbool (Based on Macbeth and with Mumbai underworld as its backdrop) and Omkara (based on Othello in the backdrop of UP politics).
-Vishal Bharadwaj has very wisely chosen treacherous Kashmir of 1995, while just not using it as mere pieces of beautiful sets but making it as a character in itself, picking up issues of the daily life of Kashmiris to give dimensions to Prince Hamlet, Gertrude, and Claudius.
+Vishal Bharadwaj has very wisely chosen treacherous Kashmir of 1995.
+He doesn’t use it as mere pieces of beautiful sets but making it as a character in itself.
+He picks up issues of the daily life of Kashmiris to give dimensions to Prince Hamlet, Gertrude, and Claudius.

 Haider unfolds at leisure pace but it is so powerfully character driven that every small character matters including Salman and Salman who are die-hard fans of Salman Khan, providing comical relief to this dark saga of revenge.
 This is more of actual politics in Kashmir intricately woven with human drama while Omkara and Maqbool emphasize only on personal politics.
 Read the complete review of Haider.